nopnop2002/esp-idf-irSend/esp-idf-irSend-Atom/README.md

 M5Atom only has one button.
 There is no display.
-Pressing the button fires lines 1 and 2 of Display.def in the font directory alternately.
+Pressing the button will alternately fire the signals on lines 1 and 2 of Display.def in the font directory.
 ```
 Play,0x18,0x00;	cmd:0xe718 addr:0xff00
 Stop,0x1C,0x00;	cmd:0xe31c addr:0xff00